FlorentRevest/vscode-git-send-email/README.md

 * Sanity-checking patches using a checkpatch script (if available)
 * Interactively adding Tos and Ccs from emails found in a MAINTAINERS file (if available)
 * Manually inspecting patches before sending
+* Easy interactive-rebase of the commits included in the series
+* Range-diffing across consecutive versions of a series
 * Switching between branches that hold remembered series
 * Sending series with `git send-email` (ultimately, you get to press the enter key if the command and patches looks good to you!)